anucvml/ddn/README.md

-  title     = {Deep Declarative Networks: A New Hope}, eprint    = {arXiv:1909.04866}, month     = {Sep}, year      = (2019}
+  title     = {Deep Declarative Networks: A New Hope}, eprint    = {arXiv:1909.04866}, month     = {Sep}, year      = {2019}
 }
 ```

 ## Running code

-When running code from the commandline make sure you add the `ddn` package to your PYTHONPATH.
+When running code from the command line make sure you add the `ddn` package to your PYTHONPATH.
 For example:

 ```
 export PYTHONPATH=${PYTHONPATH}:ddn